Electro-Hydraulic Forming is a type of high energy rate forming processes

 v) Material properties with regard to the application of high rates of strain.

-Advantages of EHF
+Advantages of Electro hydraulic Forming

-- A single-step process (rather than progressive stamping)
+A single-step process (rather than progressive stamping)

-- Fine details and sharp lines can be easily formed
+Fine details and sharp lines can be easily formed

-- Forming of male and female shapes (negative and positive)
+Forming of male and female shapes (negative and positive)

-- Only a single one-sided die is required
+Only a single one-sided die is required

-- Enables extremely deep forming (much more than is possible with conventional stamping)
+Enables extremely deep forming (much more than is possible with conventional stamping)

-- Even distribution and higher strength of thin material
+Even distribution and higher strength of thin material

-- Equipment has small footprint
+The equipment has a small footprint

-- No need for a press – the forming chamber is a self-balanced system
+No need for a press – the forming chamber is a self-balanced system

-- Allows forming of parts up to a few square meters in size.
+Allows forming of parts up to a few square meters in size.

 Accuracy of parts produced

-Accuracy of electro hydraulically formed parts depends on the control of both the magnitude and location of energy discharges and on the dimensional accuracy of the dies used.
+Accuracy of electro-hydraulically formed parts depends on the control of both the magnitude and location of energy discharges and on the dimensional accuracy of the dies used.
 With the modern equipment, it is now possible to precisely control the energy within specified limits, therefore the primary factor is the dimensional accuracy of the die.
 External dimensions on tubular parts are possible to achieve within ± 0.05 mm with the current state of technology.